mzazon/awesome-cloud-projects/aws/no-code-ai-applications-partyrock-s3/no-code-ai-applications-partyrock-s3.md

 ## Prerequisites

-1. AWS account with appropriate permissions for S3 and CloudFront access
+1. AWS account with appropriate IAM permissions for S3 and CloudFront access
 2. AWS CLI installed and configured (version 2.0 or later)
 3. Basic understanding of static websites and content delivery networks
 4. Social media account (Apple, Amazon, or Google) for PartyRock authentication